capicue/pgn/README.md

 # PGN

-A ruby parser for pgn files.
+A PGN parser and FEN generator for ruby.

 ## Usage